Reaching out to other people and feeling welcomed in return is an important part of settling in to a new country.

-A good place to start meeting people is by exploring your family and community connections.
-It’s easier, because you can join in activities with them without waiting to be asked.
+A good way to start meeting people is by exploring your family and community connections.
+It is easier because you can join in activities with them without waiting to be asked.

-Workplaces in New Zealand are fairly social, and people will often chat about things that are happening in their personal lives.
-This is an easy place to make contacts, but often work relationships, while friendly, may not extend past the workplace.
+Workplaces in New Zealand are fairly social.
+People will often chat about things that are happening in their personal lives.
+This is an easy place to make contacts, but while work relationships may be friendly, they may not extend past the workplace.

-Find out if there is a social club and if not think about starting one.
-Kiwis value practical action over words: it’s part of the pioneer heritage.
-Taking the initiative and starting something will win respect.
+Find out if there is a social club at work.
+If not, think about starting one.
+Kiwis value it if you take the initiative.

-Getting involved with school activities and fundraising activities or even the Board of Trustees has the added benefit of putting you in touch with your children’s teachers.
+- Getting involved with school activities and fundraising activities, or even the school Board of Trustees, has the added benefit of putting you in touch with your children’s teachers.

-These informal local group offer various activities from coffee mornings to walking groups.
-There are newcomers groups around New Zealand.
-If there isn’t one nearby, you can get help with starting one.
+These informal local groups offer various activities, from coffee mornings to walking groups.
+There are newcomers networks around New Zealand.
+If there are none nearby, you can get help with starting one.

-Helping your children make friends and get involved in activities isn’t just important for them.
-It’s a great way for parents to meet other adults too.
+Helping your children make friends and getting involved in their activities is not just important for them.
+It is a great way for parents to meet other adults too.

-In New Zealand, parents with children help each other a lot and it’s a great short cut to building up a circle of acquaintances who may become friends.
+In New Zealand, parents with children help each other a lot.
+It is a great shortcut to building up a circle of acquaintances who may become friends.

-Libraries and council recreation centres are great places to find activities for the kids to get involved with.
-Check our Regional Information for contact details.
+- Libraries and council recreation centres are great places to find activities for your children to get involved with.
+Check our regional information pages for contact details.

-A website called Kiwifamilies run by a group of non-profit organisations has a comprehensive section on activities for children along with help and advice on parenting in New Zealand.
+- A website called Kiwifamilies, run by a group of non-profit organisations, has a comprehensive section on activities for children and help and advice on parenting in New Zealand.

-For parents in Auckland, Sport NZ and local councils run a website called Connect2Sport.
-It helps the migrant community there to connect to participate and volunteer in badminton and football.
+- For parents in Auckland, Sport NZ and local councils run a website called Connect2Sport.
+It helps the migrant community there to connect and to participate and volunteer in badminton and football.

 Follow your interests